discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 Summaries of funded projects will be published on our website once contracts are signed.

 Funded projects must provide short monthly reports to the DisCouRSE Management Board [via a quick form](https://forms.office.com/e/jFTujubhZt).
-Financial invoices must be provided quarterly to UCL, with timesheets for all directly incurred staff as required by UKRI.
+Financial invoices must be provided quarterly to UCL.

 A named member of the DisCouRSE Management Board will be allocated to each project as the primary point of contact.